-As you start to prepare your paper in MLA Style, you realize you don’t know if you should use the seventh edition or the eighth edition of the MLA Handbook.
-You may think there’s not much difference but, in this case, a shift in creating entries for your Works Cited list took place with the publication of the eighth edition.
+As you start to prepare your paper, you hit a crossroads.
+Should you use the seventh edition or the eighth edition of the MLA Handbook?
+You may think there’s not much difference.
+However, the MLA 8th edition introduced a shift in creating entries for your works cited list.

 In 2016, the Modern Language Association (MLA) decided it was time to revise its guidelines to reflect ever-changing technology and ways to retrieve information.
-The MLA Handbook, 8th Edition, made a pretty big change from the seventh edition to provide flexibility to writers in creating entries for research sources.
+The MLA Handbook, 8th Edition, made a pretty big change from the seventh edition.
+They wanted to provide flexibility to writers in creating entries for research sources.
 Be sure and check with your instructor about which edition to use.

 Using MLA Style Guide

 MLA is a style guide primarily used for the humanities, arts, and language.
-Because the sources used for research are diverse, MLA is more flexible to use than other styles.
-For example, if you’re writing a paper for your art history, you may be directed to visit a museum to view a painting.
+Because the sources used for research are diverse, MLA citations are more flexible to use than other styles.
+For example, if you’re writing a paper for art history, you may visit a museum to view a painting.
 In that case, rather than citing a print book or journal for your source, you would need to list the piece of art and its physical location.
-Although MLA style is designed to allow you some flexibility in creating your entries in the Works Cited list, your entries need to be consistent within the list.
+Although MLA style allows some flexibility in creating your entries in the works cited list, your entries need to be consistent within the list.